cloudwego/sonic-rs/README.md

 ## Requirements/Notes
 1. Support x86_64 or aarch64.
 Note that the performance in aarch64 is low and it need to optimize.
 2. Rust nightly version.
 Because we use the `packed_simd` crate.
-3. Not validating the UTF-8 in parsing.
-We will add a feature/option to enable it in the future.
+3. Not validating the UTF-8 when parsing from slice by default.
+You can add the `utf8` feature to enable the validation.
+The performance loss is about 3% ~ 10%.

 ## Features
 1. Serde into Rust struct as `serde_json` and `serde`